DEVCodeWithAI/AGI-Framework-Why-IF/README.md

 ---

-## 🚀 Get Started with AGI-Framework-Why-IF
+## 🚀 Get Started with AGI Framework Why & IF

 ### **Clone this repository**
 ```bash